Dr. Lynda Guenther, Veterinarian, Co-Owner

-Dr. Ralph D. Sellman II, Veterinarian, Co-Owner
+Dr. Ralph D. Sellman II, Veterinarian, Owner

 Dr. Sellman’s earliest memories involve an intense love for animals—he grew up with dogs, cats, snakes, hamsters, fish, toads, and birds.
 He focused his passion towards helping pet owners understand their beloved companions by starting a lifelong career in veterinary medicine!